rsharath/llm-garden/README.md

 # ModelHub
+This is not another LLM benchmark.
+It is meant to be a simple place to go to find out what models to use, how they compare with others (benchmarks), and their leaderboards, which may help practitioners decide what models to use.
+If you find this useful, please consider leaving a star.

 ## Introduction
-This repository contains some useful links and information around useful models, providers and their benchmarks.
+This repository contains useful links and information about useful models, providers, and benchmarks.
 I built this mostly to keep track of the models I use and the benchmarks I find useful for the respective models.
 It also helps to have a single page that I can refer to for all the models and leaderboards.

 ## Provider Benchmarks
 [Inference Providers](https://leaderboard.withmartian.com/) This is primarily based on cost/performance/latency and other factors.
 It is a good place to start if you are looking for a provider for your model.